Different Types of Cleaning Procedures in Hotel Housekeeping

 What is the process of Floor Dust Mopping?

-If the dust and other substances are not removed from the floor on a daily basis, they will continually scratch the surface finish, diminishing its lustre, & will eventually penetrate down to the floor itself.
+- If the dust and other substances are not removed from the floor daily, they will continually scratch the surface finish, diminishing its luster, & will eventually penetrate down to the floor itself.

-While dust- mopping, use figure of eight strokes & keep the mop head on the floor at all times.
+- While dust-mopping, use the figure of eight strokes & keep the mop head on the floor at all times.

-Always carry the mop head upwards very carefully after you are done,& then shake into a bag to clean.
+- Always carry the mop head upwards very carefully after you are done,& then shake it into a bag to clean.